Pehr Evind Svinhufvud: Lawyer and a politician

+He also acted as defence counsel for Lennart Hohenthal, who had murdered procurator Eliel Soisalon-Soininen in 1905.

 Svinhufvud played a key role in the birth of a new parliamentary system in 1905 and he was elected as a Young Finnish Party member of the new Parliament in 1906.
 Svinhufvud went on to serve as a member of Parliament on four occasions (1907–1908, 1908–1914, 1917, and 1930–1931).

 After being appointed as a judge in Heinola in 1906, he attempted to keep out of the front line of politics.
 However he was elected Speaker of the Parliament in 1907, largely because the majority Social Democrats considered him "the best-known opponent of illegality".
 Svinhufvud's parliamentary opening speeches, in which he laid emphasis on legality, led to the Tsar dissolving Parliament in both 1909 and 1910.
 He served as Speaker until 1912.
 Svinhufvud also served as a judge in Lappee 1908–1914.

 During the First World War Russia replaced various Finnish officials with Russians.
 Svinhufvud refused to obey the orders of the Russian procurator Konstantin Kazansky, which he considered illegal, and this led to his removal from office as a judge and being exiled to Tomsk in Siberia in November 1914.
 In his Siberian exile, he spent his time hunting and mending his clothes, still keeping secret contact with the independence movement.
 When he left Finland, he had promised to return "with the help of God and Hindenburg".
 When news of the February Revolution reached Svinhufvud, he walked to the town's police station and bluntly announced, "The person who sent me here has been arrested.
 Now I'm going home."
-In Helsinki he was greeted as a national hero.
+In Helsinki he was greeted as a national hero and in April that same year he was appointed procurator.